Bucolic Complexes: Bucolic graphs

+To prove the implication (iii)$\Rightarrow$(i), we will use \cite[Theorem 3.2.1]{Cha2} and \cite[Theorem 5.1]{ChOs}.
+By Chastand \cite[Theorem 3.2.1]{Cha2}, any fiber-complemented graph $G$ whose primes are moorable graphs is a retract of the Cartesian product of its primes.
+Note that elementary gated subgraphs of $G$, enjoying (iii), are edges and 2-connected weakly bridged graphs.
+In~\cite[Theorem~5.1]{ChOs}, it is shown that locally-finite weakly bridged graphs are moorable.
+Proposition~\ref{prop-moorable} in Section \ref{moorability} extends this result to non-locally-finite graphs.
+Thus, by \cite[Theorem 3.2.1]{Cha2} $G$ is a retract of the Cartesian product of its primes, establishing the implication (iii)$\Rightarrow$(i) of Theorem \ref{theorem1}.

 Now, for finite graphs we show that (iv)$\iff$(ii).
 As noticed above, bridged and weakly bridged graphs are weakly modular and do not contain induced $K_{2,3}$, $W_4,$ and $W^-_4$.
 Bridged graphs additionally do not contain induced $W_5$.
 Weakly modular graphs are closed by Cartesian products and gated amalgams.
-Moreover, if $G$ is the Cartesian product or the gated amalgam of two graphs $G_1$ and $G_2$, then $G$ contains an induced $K_{2,3}$ (resp. $W_4, W_4^-, W_5$) if and only if $G_1$ or $G_2$ does.
+Moreover, if $G$ is the Cartesian product or the gated amalgam of two graphs $G_1$ and $G_2$, then $G$ contains an induced $K_{2,3}$ (respectively, $W_4, W_4^-, W_5$) if and only if $G_1$ or $G_2$ does.
 Therefore (iv)$\Rightarrow$(ii).
-Conversely, suppose that $G$ is a finite weakly modular graph satisfying the condition (ii) of Theorem \ref{theorem1}.
+Conversely, suppose that $G$ is a finite bucolic (respectively, strongly bucolic) graph.
 Then $G$ is a pre-median graph.
 By \cite[Theorem 4.13]{Cha1}, any pre-median graph is fiber-complemented.
 Then according to \cite[Theorem 5.4]{Cha1}, $G$ can be obtained from Cartesian products of elementary (=prime) graphs by a sequence of gated amalgamations.
-By Proposition \ref{gated_hull}, any elementary graph is either an edge, a 2-connected bridged graph, or a 2-connected weakly bridged graph.
+By Proposition \ref{gated_hull}, any elementary graph of $G$ is either an edge or a 2-connected weakly bridged graph (respectively, a 2-connected bridged graph).
 Thus the implication (ii)$\Rightarrow$(iv) in Theorem \ref{theorem1} holds.
 This concludes the proof of Theorem \ref{theorem1}.